VarunPratapChauhan/HibernateLibraryProject/Readme.md

 ```
 javac App.java
 java App
-Interact with the menu:
 ```
 5.  **Interact with the menu:**

 ```
-Library Management System Menu:
+Welcome Library Administrator, Please select an option from the menu below:
 1. Add a new book
-2. Register a new member
+2. Add a new member
 3. Issue a book
 4. Return a book
+5. Check for a fine by borrowRecord ID
+6. Add feedback for a book
-5. Show all books
+7. Show all books
-6. Show all members
+8. Show all members
-7. Show all transactions
+9. Show all borrow records
-8. Exit
+10. Exit
+Enter your choice:
 ```